 About Dr. Burrus

-Dr. M. Tyrrell Burrus is a Board Certified orthopedic surgeon practicing at Orthopedic Associates of Central Texas and sees patients in Central Austin, South Austin, Southwest Austin, and Bastrop.
+Dr. M. Tyrrell Burrus is a Board Certified orthopedic surgeon practicing at Orthopedic Associates of Central Texas and sees patients in South Austin, Southwest Austin, and Bastrop.
 He specializes in arthroscopic (minimally invasive) and open surgery of the knee and shoulder with a special interest in complex knee and shoulder reconstructions including shoulder replacements.
-Additionally, he performs arthroscopic surgery for hip labral tears and impingement as well as foot and ankle surgery, fracture care, and general orthopedics.
+Additionally, he performs foot and ankle surgery, fracture care, and general orthopedics.

 A native of Southeast Texas, Dr. Burrus attended Washington and Lee University where he graduated Phi Beta Kappa with a B.S. in Biology, magna cum laude, and played varsity soccer.
 During medical school at the University of Texas Health Science Center at Houston, he was inducted into the Alpha Omega Alpha Medical Honor Society.
 He completed his orthopedic surgery residency at the University of Virginia where he scored in the 100th percentile nationally for his in-training exam and served as Administrative Chief Resident.
 Following residency, he completed a Sports Medicine and Shoulder Surgery fellowship at the University of Michigan under numerous nationally and internationally recognized surgeons and received additional training in hip arthroscopy.
 For Part I Examination of the American Board of Orthopaedic Surgery (certifying examination), Dr. Burrus scored in the 95th percentile nationwide.